 The ASU Alumni Law Group offers a variety of family law services.
 Our family law Supervising Attorney has years of experience in a variety of family law matters.
 In order to make legal services more accessible and affordable, we offer parties the option of limited scope representation in appropriate cases.
 Limited scope services may include, for example, consultations, document review and preparation, or court appearances for particular events in a case.

 The ASU Alumni Law Group provides representation in dissolution (divorce) and legal separation cases, from filing through the final decree.
 We can also assist with divorce alternatives such as legal separation and annulment.

-- Spousal maintenance: Sometimes the court will order one party to pay the other to assist a spouse in meeting his or her reasonable.
-There are a number of factors used to determine whether, how much and for how long spousal maintenance will be awarded’
+- Spousal Maintenance: Sometimes the court will order one party to pay the other to assist a spouse in meeting his or her reasonable financial obligations.
+There are a number of factors used to determine whether, how much and for how long spousal maintenance will be awarded.

 The ASU Alumni Law Group represents parties in actions to establish (or contest) paternity, which involve issues of legal decision making authority, parenting time and child support.